drivendataorg/cookiecutter-data-science/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8 and pep8
+├── setup.cfg          <- Configuration file for flake8
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
 ├── {{ cookiecutter.module_name }}                <- Source code for use in this project.
 │   │